Botanical Name: Lemna minor L, Spirodela polyrhiza.

 Active Ingredient and Substances: Duckweed contains substance like flavonoids (luteolin and apigenin glycosides), diterpenes, polysaccharides, tannins, vitamins B1, B2 and C and unsaturated fatty acids.

-It contains up to 45% protein and may, therefore, be of interest for bodybuilders and vegetarians.
+It contains up to 45% protein and may, therefore, be of interest to bodybuilders and vegetarians.

 Duckweed Uses in Western Herbal Medicine